 This is where punters can bet on a team to be relegated.
-Many punters choose to get such a bet placed early doors, either before season starts or after just a few games, though this is a market is available until late in the campaign.
+Many punters choose to get such a bet placed early doors when the betting odds on Premier League relegation are at their most favourable, either before season starts or after just a few games, though this is a market is available until late in the campaign.

-For most, betting on the Premier League is a bit of fun.
-A speculative accumulator to enhance the score-browsing experience of a Saturday afternoon, a few fun bets when watching a game with friends etc, etc. However, for some, betting on the Premier League is a more serious pursuit.
-If you’re somebody who wants to have a crack at grinding out a long-term profit on one of the most-watched leagues in the world, then there are a few things to keep in mind.
+For most, betting on English Premier League is for entertainment purposes only.
+A speculative accumulator to enhance the score-browsing experience of a Saturday afternoon after scanning a Premier League betting preview, a few fun bets when watching a game with friends etc, etc. However, for some, betting on the Premier League is a more serious pursuit.
+If you’re somebody who wants to have a crack at grinding out a long-term profit on one of the most-watched leagues in the world, then there are a few Premier League betting tips to keep in mind.

 Check out our in-depth guides to other leagues which are massively popular with punters in the UK.
-Here you will find the winning strategy tips and the overview of the best bookmakers and bonus offers.
+Here you will find the winning strategy tips and the overview of the best bookmakers and Premier League betting offers.

 Betting on the Premier League is a great way to spice up the viewing experience.
 It can be fun but can also be something of a more serious pursuit.
 There’s no shortage of Premier League betting sites, but not all sites are equal.
-The ten listed here, in our opinion, ran as the best in terms of safety, Premier League betting odds, markets, promotions and overall quality.
+The twenty listed here, in our opinion, ran as the best in terms of safety, Premier League winner betting odds and for individual games, markets, promotions and overall quality.

 The Premier League typically starts in early August, running through until May.
 Unlike many of the other top divisions in Europe, which shut down for several weeks in December, the Premier League runs all the way through Christmas.

 Accumulator betting is possible in the Premier League and is arguably the most popular type of Premier League bet.
 For those unfamiliar with accumulators, see a brief explanation below.
 An accumulator bet involves grouping together several single bets.
-If you bet on three teams to win at odds of 11/10, 7/5 and 13/8.
+If you are betting to win Premier League matches for three teams at odds of 11/10, 7/5 and 13/8.
 Now, a winning £10 bet on either of those three teams as a single would return £21, £24 or £26.25.
 Three separate £10 winning bets would yield a combined return of £71.25, leaving a profit of £41.25.
 In contrast, a winning £10 bet on the three teams in an accumulator would return £122.30.
 Each leg of the accumulator is multiplied as follows: £10 x 11/10 x 7/5 x 13/8 = £122.30

 To receive a free bet, you must meet the requirements set out by the site offering betting for Premier League.
-Be sure to check the free bet criteria and terms and conditions before depositing/betting to obtain a free bet.
+Be sure to check the free bet criteria and terms and conditions before depositing/betting for Premier League to obtain a free bet.